In turbulent times, Tesco's new boss has something to build on

 Murphy led the turnaround of drugs wholesale and retail group Alliance UniChem in Italy, then shared the top operations job at health and beauty business Boots UK & Ireland before becoming executive vice president, chief commercial officer and president of global brands at Walgreens Boots Alliance.

 His appointment came in a big week for UK grocery sector moves.
-On Tuesday, John Rogers, the boss of Sainsbury’s (SBRY.L) Argos business who was seen as the favorite to succeed Mike Coupe as Sainsbury’s CEO, quit to become finance chief of advertising group WPP, while Waitrose [JLPLC.UL] boss Rob Collins said he would step down next year.
+On Tuesday, John Rogers, the boss of Sainsbury’s Argos business who was seen as the favourite to succeed Mike Coupe as Sainsbury’s CEO, quit to become finance chief of advertising group WPP, while Waitrose boss Rob Collins said he would step down next year.

 Lewis has no doubt Murphy, who began his retail career helping in his father’s shop at the age of 15, will succeed, dismissing his lack of major UK grocery retailing experience as an irrelevance.